kjs452/tocgen/README.md

 Here is the second subdivision of Stuff B

 #### B.3
-Here is second third subdivision of Stuff B
+Here is the third subdivision of Stuff B

 ### Stuff C
 Stuff C goes here.